SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 If you want to use an existing OpenTelemetry Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector please select **Add a new Collector** option.

 Select the platform for which you want to install the Sumo OpenTelemetry Collector.